obonaventure/network-quality-workshop-report/README.txt

    *  What are the fundamental properties of a network that contribute to good user experience?

+Hardaker                   Expires 13 May 2022                  [Page 3]

+Internet-Draft                    title                    November 2021

    *  What metrics quantify these properties, and how to collect such metrics in a practical way?

-Hardaker                   Expires 11 May 2022                  [Page 3]

-Internet-Draft                    title                    November 2021

    *  What are the best practices for interpreting those metrics, and incorporating those in a decision making process?